crawford County Endowment Fund Changes name to the Crawford County Community Foundation.

-"As the community foundation in Crawford County, the Crawford County Community Foundation is more relevant to our county than ever before," said Steve Vary, Chair.
+"As the community foundation in Crawford County, the Crawford County Community Foundation is more relevant to our county than ever before," said Steve Vary, former Chair.
 "We are a leader in working with individuals, businesses, governmental bodies, and nonprofit organizations, helping them to achieve their philanthropic goals with confidence and sophistication."

 CCCF stimulates philanthropy and enhances the quality of life in the county through accumulating, managing and disbursing grant funds.
 Geographically focused community foundations formerly known as The Endowment Funds of Southwest Iowa are now the Community Foundations of Southwest Iowa, consisting of the Audubon County Community Foundation, the Cass County Community Foundation, the Crawford County Community Foundation, the Fremont County Community Foundation, the Harrison County Community Foundation, the Mills County Community Foundation, the Montgomery County Community Foundation, the Page County Community Foundation, and the Shelby County Community Foundation.

 "I am very excited that the CCCF is positioned for great growth for the future through the formation of our new name," said Vary.
 "The Crawford County Community Foundation enables donors of all types to achieve the essence of community impact more quickly through our flexible approach for building stronger communities."